abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 - Gain access to instance in a private subnet from the internet through a secured machine
 - Best practice is to use ssh key forwarding to store the private keys of the keys in the machine of the engineer (and not in the bastion host)

+#### VPN

+- A virtual private gateway is a VPN component that serves as an AWS-managed VPC endpoint within the VPN connection
+- The virtual private gateway is the VPN endpoint located within a VPC.
+It operates similarly to an internet gateway, and is AWS managed.
+- You can use a private virtual interface in AWS Direct Connect to establish a secure, private connection outside the public internet between an on-premises data center and a VPC.

+**2021-03-09**

+### Database fundamentals

+- Obtain a solid understanding of the following Amazon database services: Amazon RDS, DynamoDB, ElastiCache, and Neptune
+- Create an Amazon RDS database
+- Create a DynamoDB database
+- Create an ElastiCache cluster
+- Create an Amazon Neptune database

+### RDS

+- Relation database service
+- Provision, create and scales relational databases
+- Backup and patch automatically
+- Many RDS engines as Mysql, MariaDb, PostgreeSql, Amazon aurora, Oracle or SQL server...
+- Many compute instances available (cpu, memory) as general purpose (T) or memory optimized (X, Z and R)
+- Possible Multi AZ within the same region to provide a failover option, the update is made synchronously
+- Multi AZ DNS update takes between 60 and 120 seconds.
+  - Patching maintenances on the primary instance
+  - Host failure in the primary instance
+  - AZ of the primary database fails
+  - Primary instances rebooted with failover
+  - Primary db instance class has changed
+- Auto scaling volumes with EBS